 Competition with the Walt Disney Read the rest of this entry »

-I was online looking up a few things – just energy and sewage rates – when I came across an article talking about the Florida Cypress Gardens.
+I was online looking up a few things – Texas Energy and sewage rates – when I came across an article talking about the Florida Cypress Gardens.
 This was not the first time I had heard of Florida’s wilderness being threatened by industrialization.
 For me, I had seen it happening with the Everglades and it broke my heart to see it happening again here.

 The real problem is over industrialization and the fact that Florida is now sustaining a population that it just cannot handle.
 Because so many people are either choosing to retire in Florida or are just arriving in from out of nowhere, the authorities and businesses are having to develop a lot more of their region to accommodate these numbers and that means destroying a lot of Florida’s natural beauty.
 Aside from some truly scenic parks being obliterate, countless species of wildlife are disappearing as a result of this development as well.